krish567366/Entropic-AI/docs/about/paper.md

     style F fill:#ffff99
 ```

-E-AI systems exhibit **guaranteed convergence** to thermodynamically stable states:
+entropic-ai systems exhibit **guaranteed convergence** to thermodynamically stable states:

-**Theorem 1**: *For any initial chaotic state with finite energy, the E-AI evolution process converges to a local minimum of the free energy landscape in bounded time.*
+**Theorem 1**: *For any initial chaotic state with finite energy, the entropic-ai evolution process converges to a local minimum of the free energy landscape in bounded time.*

 ```mermaid
 graph LR